New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 Apart from the mainstream benefits, corporations frequently offer discount programs, encompassing retail, entertainment, and travel sectors.
 Companies collaborate with providers like Working Advantage to present these discounts.
 Employees who aren't proactive about understanding their benefits can miss out on these opportunities.

 An often-overlooked benefit for those approaching or in Consolidated Edison retirement is the 'catch-up contribution' option for retirement accounts.
 Specifically for individuals aged 50 and above, the IRS allows added contributions to 401(k) and other retirement accounts beyond the standard limits.
-For 2023, this catch-up amount for 401(k) plans is an additional $6,500.
+This catch-up amount for 401(k) plans is an additional $6,500.
 This provision is designed to aid those nearing retirement in bolstering their retirement savings, ensuring a more comfortable post-career phase.

 In conclusion, Consolidated Edison professionals must actively seek knowledge about their corporate benefits.
 The offerings can significantly impact financial and retirement planning.
 As the saying goes, 'Knowledge is power,' and in this context, it equates to financial power and security.